The Shift From the Authority of Experts to the Innate Wisdom of Individuals and Communities

 We each have our own personal experience of the events of our lives.
 We must tell our stories.
 And we must listen to each other.
 This telling and this listening is our path to individual and, thus, community health and strength.

-The CSDP is a non-medical, non-diagnostic, non-pathologizing and, therefore, non-stigmatizing option to changing conditions for the better.
+Non-Medical, Non-Religious The CSDP is a non-medical, non-diagnostic, non-pathologizing and, therefore, non-stigmatizing option to changing conditions for the better.
 We don't ask what's wrong, we simply ask... teach the individuals in the community to ask, "What happened?"
-And within the context of their own world view, their own cultural and religious values, their own understanding of their origin and spirituality, individuals in diverse communities can explore and resolve past and present challenges.
+In a safe and entirely non-judgmental space, with no distraction or intrusion, and within the context of their own world view, their own cultural and religious values, their own understanding of their origin and spirituality, individuals in diverse communities can explore and resolve past and present challenges.

 The very real possibility of health and peace in functioning communities exists.
 By appraising the tremendous challenges, posing the right problems, and applying the solutions to overcome them, community programs are making an impact.
 We can turn the tide and gain ground, given the right tools to work with.